2017 AIR & WATER SHOW NARRATION BY

 U.S. AIR FORCE TACTICAL

-ACC Aerial Events, or ACC/A3TA, is responsible for scheduling the public display of ACC aircraft, most notably the F-22 Raptor and F-16 Viper demonstration teams.
+ACC Aerial Events, or ACC/A3TA, is responsible for scheduling the public display of ACC aircraft, most notably the F-22 Raptor, F-16 Viper, A-10 Warthog, C-17, and F-35 Lightning demonstration teams.
 Aerial Events also manages the U.S. Air Force Heritage Flight program and coordinates static display and flyover support of ACC aircraft to air shows and other events in the U.S. and abroad.
 ACC/A3TA provides the Aerial Control Teams that coordinate and execute AF and Joint flyovers in the national capital region.

 WISCONSIN AIR NATIONAL GUARD